 A wondering question of a gardener “What do squirrels eat from garden?” is worth wondering.
 Sitting beneath your apple tree, you have noticed the nibbling of apples.
 Is that eaten by squirrels?

 If yes, what more squirrels eat?
 Squirrels eat all they find.

-They have desire for Flower, buds, fruits, vegetables, bird seeds and many more grown things from your garden.
+They have a desire for Flower, buds, fruits, vegetables, bird seeds, and many more grown things from your garden.

-Lets discover more what squirrels eat from garden.
+Let us discover more about what squirrels eat from garden.